curious-containers/curious-containers.github.io/_docs/080-red-connectors-input-directories.md

 pip3 install --user --upgrade red-connector-sshfs==0.2
 ```

-This connector uses `sshfs` and `fusermount3` / `fusermount` executable, which have to be installed as well.
+This connector uses `sshfs` and `fusermount3` / `fusermount` executables, which have to be installed as well.

 ```bash
 # on Debian / Ubuntu